arisnacg/jshashmap/README.md

-# AWS SDK for JavaScript
+# A Simple Javascript Utility Library

 ## How To Install